RageAgainstThePixel/upm-release/README.md

 # upm-release

-A GitHub action to sign and release a upm package.
+A GitHub action to sign and release a Unity upm package.

 ## How to use